deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 domain for the least-squares analysis.
 Before applying the Fourier transform, however, two things need to be adjusted.

-First, you need to adjust the ``coordinates_offset`` to place the time origin at the top of the echo.
-You can find this time offset among the pulse sequence parameters.
-If you acquired the signal with a simple Hahn-echo sequence, i.e., :math:`\pi/2-\tau-\pi-t`, then the ``coordinates_offset`` should be the time between the centers of the two pulses.
-However, there are often some additional receiver delays before the signal acquisition begins, and those times need to be subtracted from the interpulse spacing.
-In this measurement, we determined the echo top position to be 0.00816 s.
-The ``coordinates_offset``, the time associated with the first point in the signal, will need to be set to –0.00816 s.
-When correctly set, the time origin should coincide with the maximum magnitude of the complex signal.

-Second, you need to phase correct the time domain so that the maximum echo amplitude is in the real part of the signal.
+First, you need to phase correct the time domain so that the maximum echo amplitude is in the real part of the signal.
 For this operation, you can use numpy `abs
 () <https://numpy.org/doc/stable/reference/generated/numpy.absolute.html>`_ to